jlmelis/mcp-proving-ground-client/README.md

 Edit `config.yaml` to configure the MCP Server.

+## Sample Server

+A sample server `weather.py` is included in this repository, based on the quickstart example from the [Model Context Protocol documentation](https://modelcontextprotocol.io/quickstart/server).
+This server demonstrates basic MCP server functionality and can be used for testing and experimentation.

 ## Development Status

 This project is currently in early active development.
 There may be bugs, missing features, and breaking changes.
 Please report any issues you encounter.